ryancramerdesign/ProcessWire/README.md

 ### General Upgrade Process

+Before upgrading, login to your ProcessWire admin under a superuser account.
+This is not required to upgrade, but is recommended for more verbose output during the upgrade.

 Upgrading from one version of ProcessWire to another is a matter of deleting these files/directories from your old version, and putting in fresh copies from the new version: